day8/re-frame/README.md

    handle-delete)       ;; the handler function for that event
 ```

-### State Transition
+Any arriving event vector which has `:delete-item` as the first element will now be routed to our handler.

+### Control Via FSM

-Above, I commented that collectively handlers represent the "control layer" of the application.
+Above, I commented that event handlers collectively represent the "control layer" of the application.
+They contain logic which interprets arriving events and they "step" the application "forward" via mutations to `app-db`.

-Most of what they do is to manage state transitions.
-Eg: the application is in state X, and event E arrives, so the handler moves the app to state Y.

-Although I've done nothing to try and implement it yet, this appears beautifully setup for using  [statecharts](http://www.amazon.com/Constructing-User-Interface-Statecharts-Horrocks/dp/0201342782).
+Our `delete-handler` example above is trivial, but as an application grows more features, the logic in many handlers will become more complicated, and they will have to query BOTH the current state of the app AND the arriving event vector to determine what action to take.

+At that point, we're implementing a [Finite State Machine](http://en.wikipedia.org/wiki/Finite-state_machine):
+   - your app is in a certain logical state (defined by the current values in `app-db`)
+   - the arriving event vector represents a `trigger`.
+   - the event handler implements "a transition" subject to BOTH the current logical state and the arriving trigger.
+   - after the handler has run, the transition may have moved the app into a new logical state.
+   - Repeat.

+Not every GUI has lots of logical `states`, but many do, and if you are implementing one of them, then formally recognising it and using a technque like [statecharts](http://www.amazon.com/Constructing-User-Interface-Statecharts-Horrocks/dp/0201342782) will help greatly in getting a clean design.

+The beauty of re-frame from a FSM point of view is that re-frame stores all its data in one place - unlike OO systems where the data is distributed (and synchronized) across many objects.
+So implementing your control logic as a FSM is possible and natural in re-frame, whereas it is often difficult and contrived to do so in other kinds of architecture.

 ### Talking To A Server

 Some events handlers will need to initiate an async server connection (e.g. GET or POST something).

 The initiating event handlers should organise that the `on-success` or `on-fail` handlers for these HTTP requests themselves simply dispatch an event.

 **Notes**:
   - all events are handled via a call to `dispatch`.
 GUI events, async HTTP events, everything.
   - `dispatch` will cause a handler function to be called.
 But the process is async.
 The call is queued.
-  - if you (further) dispatch in handler, then that will be async too.
+  - if you (further) dispatch in a handler, then that will be async too.
 The associated handler is queued for calling later.
 Why?
 Partially because handlers are given a snapshot of the `app-db` and can't be nested.
   - if you kick off an HTTP request in a handler, then organise for the on-success or on-fail handlers to dispatch their outcome.
 All events are handled via dispatch.
   - if a handler does a lot of work and hogs the thread, this will freeze the GUI because browsers only give us one execution thread .  **XXX Nice Solution needed. **